cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 }
 ```

-Finally, ensure you install Webpack 5 and the corresponding HTMLWebpackPlugin
+Finally, ensure you install webpack 5 and the corresponding HTMLWebpackPlugin
 version:

 ```sh
 npm install --save-dev cypress @cypress/webpack-dev-server @cypress/react html-webpack-plugin@5 webpack@5 webpack-dev-server@3
 ```

-Everything else is the same as configuring Cypress with Next.js and Webpack 4.
+Everything else is the same as configuring Cypress with Next.js and webpack 4.

 ## Nuxt